Map Project

 Maps capture a place and moment in time, revealing connections that shaped lives then and now.

 The Barossa Museum's much-loved map asks us to consider where the Barossa's Germanic settlers came from in today’s Germany or Poland, and how did they get here?
-A new multi-media display suitable for all ages is being unveiled for SA History Festival in May 2026.
+A new multi-media display suitable for all ages has been unveiled for SA History Festival, May 2026.

 Every family story adds another piece to our shared history.

-Click the link below to contribute what you know, or drop into the Museum to complete in person.
+Click the link below or scan the QR code to contribute what you know, or drop into the Museum to complete in person.

 A name, a ship, a place, a memory, or a story passed down.
-Your knowledge will help grow a living record of connecting people, journeys and place across generations.
+Your knowledge will help grow a living record of connecting people, journeys and place across generations and help us to expand this project.

 Why are we asking?